0x80/mono-ts/README.md

 - Exclude certain libraries from auto-imports.
 I have been using my own `assert` implementation for example, but VSCode regularly imported it from libraries like `node:console`, `node:assert` and `Joi` instead.

-## Not Quite There Yet

-There are still a few things I would like have figured out:

-- [ ] Live code reloads for the "internal packages" like @mono/common.
-Currently
-      a change in `areWeThereYet` doesn't seem to propagate to the rendered page when the dev server is running.
-- [ ] Live code changes for functions in the Firestore emulator.
-This would require isolate to become an integral part of the firebase-tools deploy command, so that the isolation only happens on the actual deployment and not pre-deploy, because pre-deploy also affects the emulator.